munificent/game-programming-patterns/book/spatial-partition.markdown

 There's a relatively short list of well-defined spatial partitioning data structures, and one option would be to go through them one at a time here.
 Instead, I tried to organize this by their essential characteristics.
-My hope is that once you do learn about quadtrees and BSPs and the like, this will help you understand *how* and *why* they work and why you might choose one over the other.
+My hope is that once you do learn about quadtrees and binary space partitions (BSPs) and the like, this will help you understand *how* and *why* they work and why you might choose one over the other.

 ### Is the partition hierarchical or flat?